 Volts and other electrical terms

-Watt was invented the following year, in 1882, as the unit of power with the related term Joule suggested the same time, as a unit of heat.
+Watt was defined the following year, in 1882, as the unit of power with the related term Joule suggested the same time, as the unit of heat.
 The joule and the watt were adopted in 1889.

 W (joules per second) = V (joules per coulomb) x A (coulombs per second) where W is watts, V is volts, and A is amperes of current.